Keep Wickliffe Beautiful welcomes you!

 - YARD OF THE YEAR AWARD

 Each year, the Keep Wickliffe Beautiful Commission selects a Yard of the Year winner for each of the four wards in Wickliffe.
 Trained evaluators canvas assigned areas of the city using a rating score sheet to evaluate the top yards in their areas.
 A final panel of judges then views the top 10 nominations from each ward and selects the winner.
 In 2017, there were 115 total nominations.
-With so many beautiful yards to select from this year, choosing the winner in each ward was a delightful challenge.
 Winners are presented a Yard of the Year sign for their yard and a photo is included in the Wickliffe Connection.

 KWB annually hosts an Arbor Day Ceremony at one of our city parks or public offices.
-The 2017 Arbor Day was celebrated on April 27, 2017 at the Coulby Park Pavilion.
-The Keep Wickliffe Beautiful Commission hosted this annual event with a dedication of the Arbor Day tree, followed by a hot dog lunch.
-Free tree seedlings were given to attendees.
+The 2018 Arbor Day will be celebrated on April 26, at ta location to be determined.
+The Keep Wickliffe Beautiful Commission hosts this annual event with a dedication of the Arbor Day tree, followed by a hot dog lunch.
+Free tree seedlings are given to attendees.
 Wickliffe is celebrating its 36th year at a TREE CITY USA.
-Many thanks to Parker Hannifin Corporation, the Wickliffe Rotary Club and the North Coast Lions Club for their donations toward the purchase of the Arbor Day tree.

 Keep America Beautiful hosts its annual Great American Cleanup each spring as part of the national Keep America Beautiful cleanup.
 Public parks, open lots, parking lots, neighborhood streets are part of this litter pickup event.
 Keep Wickliffe Beautiful provides free trash bags for the cleanups.Keep Wickliffe Beautiful Commission has adopted the I90-Bishop Road Freeway Ramp as part of the ODOT Adopt-A-Spot cleanup program.
 Volunteers collect accumulated trash from the ramps four times during the year.
 Students may earn Community Service hours for their participation in this event.
 To volunteer for these events, call the City Programs Coordinator at 440-943-7100.

 The Keep Wickliffe Beautiful Commission hosts a clothing collection in the fall of each year.
-The 2017 collection has ended and the free distribution to needy families was held on Saturday, September 30, 2017.
-The next collection will be in the fall of 2018.
+A free distribution to needy families will be held on Saturday, September 29, 2018 at the Wickliffe Community-Senior Center.
+Clothing donations will be collected in specially designated bins at Coulby Park during the month of September.

 The Keep Wickliffe Beautiful Commission hosts special activities and educational programs throughout the year.
 To volunteer to help with any of our projects or events, please contact: